-The authors first discuss prerequisite concepts and tools from basic game theory, industrial organization, and real options analysis, bringing important materials and ideas together into a unified framework.
-They then present the new approach in discrete time and later in continuous time, beginning with the building blocks of the basic ideas and tools and culminating in richer theoretical analyses.
+The authors first discuss prerequisite concepts and tools from basic game theory, industrial organization, and real options analysis, and then present the new approach in discrete time and later in continuous time.
 Their presentation of continuous-time option games is the first systematic coverage of the topic and fills a significant gap in the existing literature.

 Competitive Strategy provides a rigorous yet pragmatic and intuitive approach to strategy formulation.
 It synthesizes research in the areas of strategy, economics, and finance in a way that is accessible to readers not necessarily expert in the various fields involved.

 HardcoverOut of Print ISBN: 9780262015998 520 pp. | 6 in x 9 in 31 b&w illus., 98 figures, 26 tables

 Paperback$35.00 X ISBN: 9780262526715 520 pp. | 6 in x 9 in 31 b&w illus., 98 figures, 26 tables

 The last two decades have brought a trickle of research that addresses some aspect of the dilemma between flexibility and strategic commitment.
 Benoît Chevalier-Roignant and Lenos Trigeorgis synthesize and consolidate much of this literature and skillfully extend it.
 With its excellent exposition and focus on applications to industrial organization and business, this book can serve generations of researchers as a hypermarket for one-stop intellectual shopping.

 John S. F. Sherrerd ´52 University Professor of Economics Emeritus, Princeton University